atick-faisal/label-studio/docs/source/tutorials/yolo.md

 docker-compose up --build
 ```

-### Step 6: Connect the ML Backend to your Label Studio project
+### Step 6: Connect the ML Backend to your Annotation Hub project

-1. Open your Label Studio instance.
+1. Open your Annotation Hub instance.
 2. Go to the **Settings** of your project.
 3. Navigate to the **Model** tab.
 4. Connect to the ML backend by entering the ML backend URL